ggeorgovassilis/fauxjsp/README.md

 * Not all [implicit objects](https://docs.oracle.com/cd/E19316-01/819-3669/bnaij/index.html) are available.
 * Beanshell's syntax is lenient; you can do things in Beanshell that you can't do in Java.
 * Beanshell doesn't understand vararg method signatures, e.g. you can't use [String.format](http://docs.oracle.com/javase/7/docs/api/java/lang/String.html#format%28java.util.Locale,%20java.lang.String,%20java.lang.Object...%29) unless you pack arguments into an Object array.
 For more see [String formatting with beanshell](http://jedit.9.x6.nabble.com/String-formatting-with-beanshell-td1775061.html).

+### ... deal with a fauxjsp limitation?
+Ideally you'd find a way that works both in the production JSP environment as well as with fauxjsp.
+An example would be the case of varargs used in scriptlets we talked about earlier.
+The fauxjsp parser is likely to be confused by strings that appear in EL expressions and scriptlets which are used elsewhere as delimiters like <, >, {, } etc. In that case try to use escapes like \u007B for {.

 ## Roadmap